sdc/moodle-local_leapwebservices/readme.md

 9.  **6.
 Add functions** and **7.
 Select a specific user** have already been completed as part of **5.
 Select a service**, so ignore them.

 10. Click **8.
 Create a token for a user**.

+    **TODO: This first step has changed slightly in Moodle 2.7: instead of typing in the name of a user, you can choose from a list.
+Edit and amend appropriately.**

     In the *Username / user id*  box, type in the exact username of the user created / selected in **step 4**, above.
 This is a required field.